muggy8/improbable/have-and-havenot/rM7jQact.md

 # The Examinee

-After completing the gruelling task of convincing Phanna to take the exam, I left the room, with the food tray in hand, and went back out to the living room.
+After completing the grueling task of convincing Phanna to take the exam, I left the room, with the food tray in hand, and went back out to the living room.

 "How'd it go?"
 Ethan asked.